How to compile Emacs with native compilation on Windows

 3. Build Emacs

-After installing the required softare switch to the folder wher you downloaded or checked out the Emacs source code and run the following commants.
+After installing the required software, switch to the folder where you downloaded or checked out the Emacs source code and run the following commands.

-First run autogen.sh to generate build configuration progran.
+First run autogen.sh to generate the build configuration program.

 ./autogen.sh